-Advanced Journalism I, II, and III (Yearbook)

-(JRYB1) (JRYB2) (JRYB3) $10^{th} - 12^{th}$ 1 credit
+Advanced Journalism I, II, and III (Yearbook) (JRYB1) (JRYB2) (JRYB3)

+10t th -12 th 1 credit GPA Weight 4.0

+Prerequisite: None -

 Course Description: Advanced Journalism students will work on elements such as theme development, schedules and deadlines, contact with parents on seniors' ads, and other professional level activities.
 Students in Yearbook I, II, and III will be responsible for the planning and production of the WHS yearbook, The Bulldog.
-Activities will include rough draft layout, planning of ladder and assignment of pages; acquisition, formatting in Photoshop, and placement of appropriate photographs; copy-writing and caption-writing; editing and proofreading; production of pages; obtaining interviews and factual data on team records, senior goals, etc; meeting deadlines and dispatching final material to publisher; verifying accuracy of and returning in a timely manner of proof sheets; interaction with other students and staff at WHS.
+Activities will include rough draft layout, planning of ladder and assignment of pages; acquisition, formatting in Photoshop, and placement of appropriate photographs; copy-writing and captionwriting; editing and proofreading; production of pages; obtaining interviews and factual data on team records, senior goals, etc; meeting deadlines and dispatching final material to publisher; verifying accuracy of and returning in a timely manner of proof sheets; interaction with other students and staff at WHS.
 Grade criteria will include professional conduct and demeanor when representing Yearbook; organization and teamwork skills; timeliness and accuracy of submissions; willingness to assist other more junior staff members; continued growth in journalism and yearbook production skills.
-Advanced Journalism III satisfies the 4th year English credit.
+Advanced Journalism III satisfies the 4th year English.